What U.S. Small Business Stats Reveal for Startups in 2026

 According to the U.S. Chamber of Commerce assessment, despite facing significant headwinds including inflation and ongoing worker shortage crisis, small businesses have proved time and time again that they are resilient.

-• Optimism Boost: 77% of small businesses were optimistic about the future in 2024, with many saying they were able to grow in 2023 and planned to expand in 2024
+• Optimism Boost: 63% of small businesses were optimistic about the future in 2025, with many closing the year anticipating improved conditions in 2026.

 Key Resilience Indicators: